tenzir/tenzir/web/docs/user-guides/collect-metrics.md

 :::note Minimal overhead
 Collecting metrics is optional and incurs minimal overhead.
-We recommend enabling the accountant unless disk space is scarce or every last bit of performance needs to be made available to other components of Tenzir.
+We recommend enabling metrics unless disk space is scarce or every last bit of performance needs to be made available to other parts of the system.
 :::

-Tenzir keeps detailed track of system metrics that reflect runtime state, such as ingestion performance, query latencies, and resource usage.
+Tenzir keeps detailed track of system metrics that reflect pipeline state, such as ingestion performance, query latencies, and resource usage.

 Components send their metrics to a central *accountant* that relays the